ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

 For this problem, :math:`r_0=0.2` and :math:`(x_0,y_0) = (1/4,
 1/2)`.
 To test convergence, the simulation was run to :math:`t=2\pi` and compared to the initial condition.
-Average erros of :math:`1.583\times 10^{-3}` and :math:`3.459\times 10^{-4}` were computed, giving a spatial convergence order of about math:`2.29`.
-Next, a third order spatial scheme was used to compute the solution to :math:`t=2\pi` at which point the cosine hump has advected twice about the orgin.
-The figure below shows the solution at four different times, indicating that the algorithm essentially advects the initial hump wihout any significant distortion.
+Average errors of :math:`1.583\times 10^{-3}` and :math:`3.459\times 10^{-4}` were computed, giving a spatial convergence order of about :math:`2.29`.
+Next, a third order spatial scheme was used to compute the solution to :math:`t=4\pi` at which point the cosine hump has advected twice about the origin.
+The figure below shows the solution at four different times, indicating that the algorithm essentially advects the initial hump without any significant distortion.

 .. figure:: s120-snapshots.png
   :width: 100%